DorianDepriester/Elasticipy/JOSS/paper.md

 # Possible extensions

-It is worth mentioning that Elasticipy provides a full framework for working on tensors, allowing to extend the analyses beyond linear elasticity problems (e.g. plasticity) with ease.
+It is worth mentioning that Elasticipy provides a full framework for working on tensors, allowing to extend the analyses to other averaging methods (e.g. self-consistent models), possibly beyond linear elasticity problems (e.g. plasticity) with ease.
 It already implements thermal expansion.

 # Usage